npm/policies/trademark.md

 _yours_ with a confusing package name, see the [Dispute Resolution Policy](https://www.npmjs.com/policies/disputes).

-## What is npm, Inc. and what is its mission statement?

-npm, Inc. is a company co-founded by npm's creator, Isaac Schlueter, along with Laurie Voss and Rod Boothby.

-npm, Inc. is dedicated to the long term success of the JavaScript community, which includes the success of the open-source Node.js and npm projects.

-At npm, Inc. we do three things to support this goal:

-1. Run the open source registry as a free service.
-2. Build tools and operate services that support the secure use of packages in a private or enterprise context.
-3. Build innovative new tools and services for the developer community.

 ## Why npm, Inc. has a trademark policy

 npm, Inc. has filed for trademarks for the npm name and logo.
 We have